redwoodjs/redwoodjs-com-archive/docs/graphql.md

 api |     }
 ```

-By logging the operation name and extracting the duration for each query, you can easily collect and benchmark query perforamance.
+By logging the operation name and extracting the duration for each query, you can easily collect and benchmark query performance.
 ## Security

 We'll document more GraphQL security best practices as Redwood reaches a `v1.0` release candidate.
 For now, know that Redwood already has some baked-in best practices; for example, when deploying GraphQL to production, GraphQL Playground is automatically disabled.